 Example: Two seniors were awarded scholarships to New York University (NYU).
 While attending NYU, they also will teach.

 Example: The Villanova women’s cross-country team won its second consecutive National Collegiate Athletic Association (NCAA) championship.
 Defending their NCAA title was a goal all season long.

 On first mention, alumni will be identified by class year and college, in that order.
-For colleges, use the following abbreviations: LAS, COE, CON, VSB, VLS.
+For colleges, use the following abbreviations: CLAS, COE, CON, VSB, VLS.

 Identify as follows: year followed by degree initials; do not include the area of study or the college.

 Example: John Smith, PhD, ’75 CLAS, ’77 MS

 Exception: Mary Jones, JD, ’99 VLS [include the law school]

 Ampersands should not be used when describing Villanova University Colleges and departments.
 “And” should be used instead.

 Example: Barbara Wall, PhD, vice president for Mission and Ministry